 If the following islands weren’t so damned difficult to get to, I’d be visiting them every weekend.
 But then again, they would also be better-known, more well-trodden, and a whole lot less wonderful and free.

-The islands are the result of much undersea geological activity, and can trace a line southbound to the huge Ogasawara Archipelago, a set of mostly uninhabited volcanoes boasting beautiful flora and fauna, which peter out so far south that they’re in the Philippine Sea and have tropical climates.
+The islands are the result of much undersea geological activity, and trace a line in the Philippine Sea southbound to the huge Ogasawara Archipelago, a set of mostly uninhabited volcanoes boasting beautiful flora and fauna, which peter out so far south that they have tropical climates.

 Seeing as there are so many little bits of rock sticking out of the sea, it’s difficult to decide exactly where to stop, but one grouping, which is the easiest to get to by far, is the Izu Shichito (Izu 7 Islands).

 Starting from the mainland and heading out south, the first of the 7 we will look at is Izu Ōshima (伊豆大島 Izu-ōshima).
-It’s the largest and certainly has the most infrastructure and amenities, but even then it’s charming, remote and oozing with natural wonders.
+It’s the largest, with well-established infrastructure and amenities, but even then it’s charming, remote and oozing with natural wonders.

 The volcano, Mount Mihara (三原山) at the top is hard to beat.
 It last erupted in 1986, and has an expansive, martian landscape that might have you thinking you’re on the much more famous Kilauea in Hawaii.